 - Avoid sending a high message volume to a client that you do not have a prior communication history with

-If you believe your messages are mistakenly being filtered by the carrier, you can read this help article and reach out to email@example.com with a brief message regarding how your clients opted to be contacted by you as well as a summary of your businesses use case.
+If you believe your messages are mistakenly being filtered by the carrier, you can read this help article and submit a request here with a brief message regarding how your clients opted to be contacted by you as well as a summary of your businesses use case.